Neural Network Approach to the Simulation of Entangled States with One Bit of Communication: Searching for Bell violation of the one-bit of communication polytope

 \section{Searching for Bell violation of the one-bit of communication polytope}

 Since two-qubit states are simulatable up to a very good precision, we now consider a different question: can we find an explicit quantum behaviour that is unsimulatable with one bit of communication?
 We try to go to higher dimensional systems and try to find a Bell-like inequality for the communication polytope.
-As far as we know, no violation of a Bell-like inequality for the one-bit of communication polytope has ever been described.
-For the rest of the section, let $\mathcal{L}$ be the local set, $\mathcal{Q}$ be the quantum set, and $\mathcal{C}$ be the one-bit of communication set.
-We are interested in points inside of $\mathcal{Q}$ that lie outside $\mathcal{C}$.
+As far as we know, no violation of a Bell-like inequality for the one-bit of communication polytope has ever been described. \revtrois{For the rest of the section, let $\mathcal{L}$ be the local set, $\mathcal{Q}$ be the quantum set, and $\mathcal{C}$ be the one-bit of communication set.
+In other words, we are interested in points inside of $\mathcal{Q}$ that lie outside $\mathcal{C}$.
+Let also $\mathcal{A} \; (\mathcal{B})$ be the output set of Alice (Bob) and $\mathcal{X} \; (\mathcal{Y})$ her (his) input set.
+We will be describing scenarios with the $(|\mathcal{X}|,|\mathcal{Y}|,|\mathcal{A}|,|\mathcal{B}|)$ notation.}

+\revtrois{Similar to $\mathcal{L}$, $\mathcal{C}$ is also a convex polytope.
+However, unlike it, it does not lie inside the no-signalling $\mathcal{NS}$ space.
+Bacon and Toner described the complete one bit polytope for the (2,2,2,2) scenario.
+They also considered the (3,3,2,2) scenario, but only for joint observables \cite{bacon2003bell}.
+Maxwell and Chitambar expanded these results to the (3,2,2,2) scenario later on \cite{maxwell2014bell}.
+Finally, the latest results are given by Cruzeiro and Gisin, which characterised the (3,3,2,2) communication polytope \cite{zambrini2019bell}.
+In all these works, no violation of $\mathcal{C}$ by a quantum correlation is found.
+Therefore, we need to go to higher dimensions.
+More specifically, we consider scenario with 3 outputs and beyond where Alice has more than 2 inputs (when Alice has only two inputs, she can trivially send her input to Bob and every $\mathcal{NS}$ behaviour can be simulated).}